-(c) an indicative Demand Curve;
+(c) an indicative Demand Curve.

 The Demand Curve is a curve determined by the Regulatory Authorities representing the deemed per MW value of each level of capacity that could be awarded in the Capacity Auction.
-The following graph indicates one possible shape for this T-4 auction.

-The Demand Curve for the 2025/26 T-4 auction could be set as the following:
+The Demand Curve for the T-4 2027/2028 auction will be set as the following: